edlectrico/weblogs_generator/README.md

 To cancel both scripts you can use Ctrl+C. Otherwise the random generation of the logs won't ever end!

+## Installed packages
-Remember to install the following Python packages (geoip and geolite2 are just needed for the ip geolocation script):
+Obviously you need Python to run the scripts.
+Besides, pip is required if you need to install the packages listed below (geoip and geolite2 are just needed for the ip geolocation script):
 ```
 $ pip install pandas
 $ pip install requests